-It will be the first Winter Olympic Games and second Olympic Games in South Korea.
+It will be the first Winter Olympic Games and the second Olympic Games in South Korea.
 Four new events were approved for inclusion in the games and will feature in the Olympic program for the first time in 2018.
 Soohorang, a white tiger, and Bandabi, an Asiatic black bear, were announced as the official mascots of the 2018 Winter Olympics and Paralympics.

 15 winter sports disciplines, organized as 7 Olympic sports, are scheduled in the 2018 Winter Olympics program.
 The three skating sports are figure skating, speed skating, and short track speed skating.
 The six skiing sports are alpine, cross-country, freestyle, nordic combined, ski jumping, and snowboarding.
 The two bobsleigh sports are bobsleigh and skeleton.
 The other four sports are biathlon, curling, ice hockey, and luge.
 These four are snowboarding big air, curling mixed doubles, speed skating mass start, and alpine skiing team event.

 Over 50,000 athletes from over 100 countries will compete in various sports.
-The Winter Paralympic Games will follow on March 9 to 18, 2018.
+The Winter Paralympic Games will follow from March 9 to 18, 2018.